An Indigenous woman sits in a concrete stoned room making a patterned garment or cloth.

 Smithsonian Museum of the American Indian has a robust collection of resources on unlearning narratives many of us were told about Thanksgiving and the history of Indigenous peoples.
 Listen to their comprehensive ‘Giving Thanks’ sessions on how to tell more complete narratives in the classroom or learning environments for youth.

-Learn more about the epidemic of missing and murdered Indigenous women and girls and the lasting impact violence can have on physical, mental, emotional and spiritual health.
+Learn more about the epidemic of missing and murdered Indigenous women and girls and the lasting impact violence can have on physical, mental, emotional, and spiritual health.
+Additionally, learn and support land back or land reparations efforts.
+Resource Generation has a great starter guide and framework for land justice and reparations, including land taxSogorea Te Land Trust offers resources and guides on how to reckon with the history of this land and rematriation.

-Tune into “Decolonization Is For Everyone,” a 15 minute Tedx Talk by decolonial educator and Indigenous media maker Nikki Sanchez on what decolonization is and why it’s important.
+Tune into “Decolonization Is For Everyone,” a 15-minute TEDX Talk by decolonial educator and Indigenous media maker Nikki Sanchez on decolonization and its importance.

 Listen to activist, educator, and cultural practitioner Jamaica Osorio and scholar, poet, and activist Dr. Auntie Noe Noe Wong-Wilson on the All My Relations podcast episode “Hawaiian Resistance, Tourism and Abolition.”
 They discuss the lessons and revelations from time on the Mauna and pathways forward to honor relationships and empower future generations.
-Explore further and click here for a list of 12 incredible podcasts led by Indigenous women.
+Or their episode, “The Truth about Thanksgiving,” where they unpack the myth of Thanksgiving commonly taught in the U.S. Explore further and click here for a list of 12 incredible podcasts led by Indigenous women.